GehDoc/vscode-textile-preview/README.md

 For now, some features of the original Markdown preview have been disabled.

+Features to be implemented / triaged :
+* Paragraph folding;
+* Generation of table of content, and table of symbols;
+* Support 'linkify' option : Allow internal and external links to a paragraph header of a textile file.

 Features considered out of scope of this extension :
 * Snippets / Source syntax coloring : You have to use another extensions for these purpose.
 * Bloc-quote syntax coloring : Need another textile to HTML engine